Americans Who Tell the Truth

 This collection of individuals—from historic to contemporary, young and old, famous and relatively unknown—expresses the enduring values of civil rights, social justice, the arts, and the humanities through Shetterly’s inspiring depictions.
 The artist paints his striking portraits on wood panels and etches a quote by the subject onto the surface, inviting viewers to reflect on their words and spark further dialogue.

-Americans Who Tell the Truth will be complemented by an exhibition of portraits from the Albany Institute of History & Art’s collection, representing the breadth and richness of the museum’s holdings.
+Americans Who Tell the Truth is complemented by Portrait Pairings, an exhibition of portraits from the Albany Institute of History & Art’s collection, representing the breadth and richness of the museum’s holdings.
 The exhibitions will be on view at the Albany Institute of History & Art from February 1 to July 20, 2025.

 Press Release